krashanoff/checkin/backend/README.md

 # backend
-Our backend server is responsible for retrieving information from the WA API safely, and tracking the desired "Family PINs" for each family.
+Our backend server is responsible for retrieving information from the WA API safely and providing that information to our frontend.